Vermont Lemon Law: Your Complete Legal Guide

 - The purchaser of a new motor vehicle (not for resale)

-- Any person to whom the vehicle is transferred during the warranty period
+- Any person to whom the vehicle transfers during the warranty period

 - Any person entitled by warranty terms to enforce warranty obligations

-- Business or commercial enterprises that register or lease three or more motor vehicles
+Governmental entities are excluded.
+Business or commercial enterprises that register or lease three or more motor vehicles also do not qualify.

 Vermont's Lemon Law Presumption

-Under 9 V.S.A. § 4172(g), Vermont law creates a presumption that a reasonable number of repair attempts have been undertaken if certain conditions are met.
+Under 9 V.S.A. § 4172(g), Vermont law creates a rebuttable presumption that a reasonable number of repair attempts have been undertaken when certain conditions are met.

 |---|---|---|